Esmat-97/Comparative-Transplant-Transcriptomics/README.md

 Enable visualization of immune tolerance vs rejection signatures.

-Serve as a foundation for precision immunology research.
+Serve as a foundation for precision immunology and translational research.